AniMoure/ruby-oop-inheritance/readme.md

     end
   end
   ```
-  Note: there is also a `attr_writer` that would allow instance variables to be modified, but not accessed.
+  Note: there is also `attr_writer` that would allow instance variables to be modified, but not accessed.
 You will rarely need to use it.
 </details>

 --------